asitha-bandara/recipe-todo-task/README.md

   Open browser and navigate to:
    - [http://localhost:5173/](http://localhost:5173/)

+### Account Description:
+ - There are two different account types (Admin, User).
+ - As of now only one admin can exhist, no more can be added.
+ - New users can signup as "User".

+### Admin Login:
+ - Username: admin@admin.com
+ - Password: adminadmin

 ### API Endpoints:
   Here are some of the key API routes used by the app: